 In terms of size and shape, size is good - it is better to have one truffle than two smaller ones of equal weight.
 Highly prized white truffles are perfectly spherical since lobes and folds can harbour decay.
 A truffle larger than the size of a hen's egg tends to carry a premium greater than it's worth.
 This is largely due to the high demand of restauranteur wishing to impress their customers.

-Fresh white truffles should always be kept in the coldest part of the refrigerator.
+Storage: All of our white truffles are supplied with notes on storage, cleaning, and preservation.
+Fresh white truffles should always be stored in a refrigerator.
 Each truffle must be wrapped individually in an absorbent paper, making sure that it always remains dry.
-To prevent the aromatic contamination of other foods, the fresh truffle can also be wrapped in absorbent paper and closed in a glass container, always in the refrigerator.
+To prevent the aromatic contamination of other foods, fresh white truffles can also be wrapped in absorbent paper and closed in a plastic or glass container, always in the refrigerator.
 This method allows the preservation of white truffles for no more than five days.